Maciej-Potega/PyCommandAI/README.md

 ## ⚙️ How It Works

-The system is built around a LangChain Agent using function calling.
+The system is built around Gemini API (for now) with LangChain Agent using function calling.
 When the user sends input:

 1. The model decides whether to answer normally or call a tool